 A SIP trunk is a virtual connection that delivers inbound voice calls from the public telephone network (PSTN) to an IP-based phone system over the internet.

-Passes the incoming caller ID unchanged (default).
+Passes the caller ID unchanged (default).

 Converts the CLI to E.164 format (Country Code + Area Code + Number).